Harvard-ACMG/cannon-env/README.md

 ## Contents

 When you run `./copy-cannon-env`, several configuration files and scripts will be copied to your home directory as well as several subfolders (which will be created if they do not exist).

+Any existing configuration files will be backed up to timestamped folders (`.backup/YYYY-MM-DDThh-mm-ss`).
+This will allow you to copy over any previous customizations from the backup configuration files to the new configuration files.

 ### root